datastax/nodejs-driver/README.md

 The `query` is the cql query to execute, with `?` placeholders as parameters.

-Use once of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.
+Use one of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.

 Callback should take two arguments err and result.

-*The driver will replace the placeholders with the `params`, strigified into the query*.
+*The driver will replace the placeholders with the `params`, stringified into the query*.

 #### client.executeAsPrepared(query, [params], [consistency], callback)